 Here are the memory cards required for the different S&Q modes.

-Note when the S&Q Record Frame Rate is set to 30p / 25p / 24p with the Frame Rate set to 60fps / 50fps for slow-motion recording, a CFexpress Type A card is required.
-This will play back at 30 / 25 / 25 fps at 600Mbps but the camera is actually recording at double the frame rate which is technically double the bitrate, it just reduces the speed down to the Record Frame Rate cutting the bitrate in half during playback as it stretches 60 frames shot into 30fps played back.
+Note that when the S&Q Record Frame Rate is set to 30p / 25p / 24p and the Frame Rate is set to 60fps / 50fps for slow-motion recording, a CFexpress Type A card is required.
+This will play back at 30 / 25 / 25 fps at 600Mbps, but the camera is recording at double the frame rate, which is technically double the bitrate; it just reduces the speed down to the Record Frame Rate, cutting the bitrate in half during playback as it stretches 60 frames shot into 30fps played back.

-This is why S&Q record modes are so important, you get much better quality than standard slow-motion recording modes, and this is why you really only would ever need a CFexpress A card for the Sony A7rV if you need S&Q recording.
-No other feature of the camera demands these fast bitrates.
+This is why S&Q record modes are so important; they offer much better quality than standard slow-motion recording modes.
+If you need S&Q recording, you only need a CFexpress A card or V90 UHS-II card for the Sony A7rV.

 These charts are taken from the Sony User Manual.